 - a.
-An invitation to attend a meeting of the council shall be sent to the ward councillor(s) of the Unitary Authority representing the area of the council, together with the agenda for the meeting and other relevant papers. - b.
-Unless the council determines otherwise, a copy of relevant correspondence sent to the Unitary Authority shall be sent to the ward councillor(s) representing the area of the council.
+An invitation to attend a meeting of the Council shall be sent to the ward Councillor(s) of the Unitary Authority representing the area of the Council, together with the agenda for the meeting and other relevant papers. - b.
+Unless the Council determines otherwise, a copy of relevant correspondence sent to the Unitary Authority shall be sent to the ward Councillor(s) representing the area of the Council. - c.
+At the Chairman's discretion and with the approval of the Council, a divisional member may be invited to speak during any item on the agenda to make a short statement and answer any questions.